OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-14.md

 ## 2 Kings 14:1

 During the second year of Joash, son of Jehoahaz, king of Israel,
-Amaziah, son of Joash, king of Judah, ascended to the throne.
+Amaziah, son of Joash, king of Judah, began his reign.

 ## 2 Kings 14:2